ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - editorialAgents                   (editorial agents count which will execute a mix of editorial queries concurrently.
 Query mix can be configured by changing parameter editorialOperationsAllocation in definitions.properties file)
     - dataGeneratorWorkers              (number of simultaneously working data generator threads)
+    - generatorRandomSeed				(use it to set a random set for the data generator (default value is 0). e.g. in cases when several benchmark drivers are started in separate processes to generate data)

                                          Note : For optimal results the sum of editorial and aggregation agents should be set to be equal to the number of CPU cores.